Sinchana258/Hotel-management-system/README.md

 ## Note
-Some admin pages may be under development.
+Some admin pages are under development.